-Since moving into the #sisoostudio, I’ve been making an effort to organize all my crafts, supplies, tools & thingamabobs in a way that I can actually see them.
+Since moving into my new studio, I’ve been making an effort to organize all my crafts, supplies, tools & thingamabobs in a way that I can actually see them.
 If I can’t see something, I usually forget I have it and it never gets used.

 I wanted a way to quickly grab a paint jar and not have dig deep into storage (ok true confession–these were living in a storage bin at home under my bed before this DIY).

 ALSO!
 I think the colors are so decorative and pretty to look at.
 So I wanted 1) a way to display them to enjoy their colors and 2) to access them with ease.

 Enter of power of voodoo, who do?
 You do.
 Do what?
 MAGNETS.